dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 I want to start with a massive shout-out to the developers who made this all possible.
 My deepest thanks go to [**Tomi P. Hakala**](https://github.com/tphakala), who built [BirdNET-Go](https://github.com/tphakala/birdnet-go) on top of the core [BirdNET project](https://birdnet.cornell.edu/), and to [**mcguirepr89**](https://github.com/mcguirepr89) for his foundational work on the original [BirdNET-Pi](https://github.com/Nachtzuster/BirdNET-Pi) project, now directed by [**Nachtzuster**](https://github.com/Nachtzuster) on which I've relied on extensively.

-Without the tireless efforts of these two incredible developers and all the many project contributors! my journey into bird and biodiversity monitoring as a citizen scientist simply wouldn't have been possible.
+Without the tireless efforts of these two incredible developers and all the many project contributors! my journey into birding and biodiversity monitoring as a citizen scientist simply wouldn't have been possible.

 ## Introducing BirdNET-Go: A High-Performance Acoustic Monitoring Tool